CLERA WINDOWS + DOORS · PATIO DOORS GUIDE

 Use a level to check whether the floor at the threshold is level and whether the sides of the opening are plumb.
 Out-of-square openings require shimming during installation.

-For sliding doors, note which panel is the operating panel (left or right hand).
+For sliding doors, note which panel is the operating panel (left- or right-hand).
 For French doors, note whether they swing inward or outward and which side is the active panel.

 Why Clera?
 Clera offers free in-home measurements as part of the quote process, so you never have to worry about ordering the wrong size.